SL3 with no lens

 Layout and Controls

-Menus and control features also now follow the same layout and functions as the Leica M11 and Leica Q3 models, so switching between them requires less reflexive cognition.
+Menus and control features also now follow the same layout and functions as the Leica Q3 models and mostly the M11 series (save for the three buttons next to the screen, which have moved to the right side), so switching between them requires less reflexive cognition.
 The ergonomics differ, obviously, but the Leica SL3 shares so much DNA with those models that the similarities are a significant benefit if you’re invested in those models.

 The body is metal (magnesium and aluminium) and solid like no other.
 I was surprised that it didn’t feel particularly heavy by itself, unlike the previous models.
 That said, once the 21mm lens provided for the review was mounted, the perception changed somewhat when loaded in my shoulder bag.
 Back in my hands, though, the Leica SL3 with the lens felt different again: reassuringly solid, yes, but agile and responsive.